 What’s more, because Propaganda Fide relied on written reports and other supporting documents from interested American parties, these records are a surprisingly rich source for things like pamphlets, newspapers, and other rare documents, in addition to letters from America’s Catholic elites seeking to frame their experience to a distant Holy See.

 I did spend dozens of hours with this collection last year and only scratched the surface.
 That’s not only because of its incredible vastness, but also because these documents are in Latin, Italian, Spanish, and German, along with the French and English that I read well.
-But before future researchers despair, there is an extremely useful multivolume calendar with item-level descriptions, Notre Dame’s archivists are incredibly helpful navigators, and I’m happy to field further questions about it, too!
+But before future researchers despair, there is an extremely useful multivolume calendar with item-level descriptions (see the work of Finbar Kenneally, Anton Debevec, and Luca Codignola), Notre Dame’s archivists are incredibly helpful navigators, and I’m happy to field further questions about it, too!

 PC: Your research explores how the French Revolution shaped American Catholicism but also how American Catholics participated in the events in France.
 Is there a story that best embodies this important dynamic?